5 COVID Food Safety Questions—Answered

 During this time, minimizing interactions with friends and people, in general, is of the utmost importance, as COVID-19 is most transmissible through people who are in close contact with one another.

 According to the CDC, the disease is transmitted through respiratory droplets that are projected from an infected person's mouth or nose either via a cough or sneeze.
-If you're hosting a dinner party, and someone in the room has COVID-19 and coughs or sneezes on another guest or on their silverware, that puts everyone else in the room at high risk of contracting it.
+If you're hosting a dinner party, and someone in the room has COVID-19 and coughs or sneezes on another guest or on their silverware, that puts everyone else in the room at a higher risk of contracting it.

-Should I be ordering food deliveries?
+Should I be ordering food for delivery or takeout?

-Can COVID-19 be transmittable through food?
+Is COVID-19 transmissible through food?

 Does cooking kill any traces of coronavirus on food?

 According to an article published by Harvard Medical School, "In the case of hot food, the virus would likely be killed by cooking."
 In addition, the University of Maryland Medical System said that cooking food to a safe temperature, specifically 165 degrees Fahrenheit, "is going to kill any virus particles that might have gotten onto food."

 Bottom line: Heat will more than likely kill any trace of COVID-19 on your food, as long as you do so thoroughly.

 How should I wash produce that doesn't have a rind, peel, or skin?